National Drowning Prevention Day – Jul. 25, 2026

 National Drowning Prevention Day FAQs

-How many people drown in the United States each year?
+How many people drown each year?

-What is the most common cause of drowning death?
+What are the layers of drowning prevention?

 How to Observe National Drowning Prevention Day